davedg629/RedditRatings/README.md

 <h1>RedditRatings</h1>

-RedditRatings is a Flask app that allows redditors to review things together.
+RedditRatings is a Flask app that allows redditors to rate things together.

 A working example of the app can be found at http://RedditRatings.com